What is acid ceramidase deficiency?

 There is no cure for acid ceramidase deficiency, so treatment focuses on pain relief and targeting specific symptoms.
 This includes, but is not limited to:

-- Bone marrow transplant to improve granulomas (small masses of inflamed tissue)
+- Bone marrow transplant to improve skin and joint problems

 - Genetic counseling